All Episodes

 Right.

-Um are they shifting back?
+Are they shifting back?

-Uh how is that coming?
+How is that coming?

-Is that something we can see in the near term that growth, or is it something that's coming further out?
+Is that something we can see in the near term, that growth, or is it something that's coming further out?

-If we can get energy prices down and through a combination of opening up the supply, reducing the permitting times, uh cutting the red tape that burden these these industries, these industries.
+If we can get energy prices down and through a combination of opening up the supply, reducing the permitting times, cutting the red tape that burdens these industries, if we can do that, we can lower the cost of energy.

-Uh but then in terms of peace abroad, President Trump already solving seven global conflicts in eight months.
+But then, in terms of peace abroad, President Trump already solving seven global conflicts in eight months.

 We got Russia and Iran.

-What are where are both of them getting their revenues from?
+Where are both of them getting their revenues from?

 They're getting them from energy sales.